 Harnessing the power of influencer marketing

 There’s little doubt that influencer marketing—and more recently micro influencer marketing—has emerged as a powerful tool in the digital age.
 Collaborating with influencers who align with a brand’s values and have a genuine connection with their audience can lead to organic and impactful brand advocacy.
 By leveraging the trust influencers have cultivated with their followers, brands can tap into new audiences, boost brand awareness, and drive conversions.
-However, it’s important for brands to prioritize authenticity over vanity metrics when selecting influencers, as genuine engagement is the key to success in this realm.
+However, it’s important for brands to prioritise authenticity over vanity metrics when selecting influencers, as genuine engagement is the key to success in this realm.

-Leveraging data for personalization and optimization
+Leveraging data for personalisation and optimisation

-One of the main powers of digital media is that it provides an abundance of data that can be leveraged to optimize campaign performance.
+One of the main powers of digital media is that it provides an abundance of data that can be leveraged to optimise campaign performance.
 This is as relevant to brand-building efforts as it is to performance-related objectives as it relates directly to the earlier point around the importance of delivering a consistent and connected brand experience for the customer.